-- o Formulate a theory-based explanation or conceptual framework for the phenomenon or question of interest. - Argue why the explanation or framework is important for understanding the selected phenomenon or answering the selected question. - Develop a model that connects theory to data such that theory implied hypotheses are testable or theory implied quantities can be estimated. - o Meet with core faculty to discuss the phenomenon or question and its importance. - o Identify dissertation committee.
+- Formulate a theory-based explanation or conceptual framework for the question of interest. - Argue why the explanation or framework is important for understanding the selected phenomenon or answering the selected question. - Develop a model that connects theory to data such that theory implied hypotheses are testable or theory implied quantities can be estimated. - Meet with core faculty to discuss the research or policy question and its importance. - o Identify dissertation committee.